Av. de Chateleine 7

 MAIA 4 – Diploma: Professional Competences

-The final semester of MAIA is centred around the final graduation project of each student.
-A core studio shapes the semester, complemented by core-skills seminars on professional competences (economy, marketing and communication) that will help shape students’ post-graduate life.
-Never in history has interior architecture produced so many spaces in which the human and the non-human (data centres, greenhouses, botanical installations, etc.) find themselves assembled in new configurations, calling for new ecosystemic action and thought.
+The final semester of MAIA is centered around the final graduation project of each student.
+A core studio shapes the semester, complemented by core-skills seminars on professional competences (economy, marketing, and communication) that will help shape students’ post-graduate life.
+Never in history has interior architecture produced so many spaces in which the human and the non-human (data centers, greenhouses, botanical installations, etc.) find themselves assembled in new configurations, calling for new ecosystemic action and thought.

-* The language of the MA is English, with some classes in French.
+* The language of the MAIA program is English, with some lectures conducted in French.

 Interior Ecologies.
 MAIA Graduate Show / Geneva, 2023 © HEAD – Genève, Guillaume Collignon

 Herbarium of Interiors: A Milk Bar.
-HEAD MAIA with India Mahdavi & Youri Kravtchenko.
-Alcova Milan 2021 © HEAD – Genève, Michel Giesbrecht
+MAIA with India Mahdavi and Youri Kravtchenko / Milan Design Week, 2021 © HEAD – Genève, Michel Giesbrecht